intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 ### Chromatic scale

 The chromatic scale is not a tonality, because it has no tonic.
-It is however, the ultimate pitch collection and functions as a useful way to familiarize a musician with all twelve pitch-classes.
+It is however, the aggregate pitch collection and functions as a useful way to familiarize a musician with all twelve pitch-classes.

-The final "Happy Birthday" version on the previous page uses every possible scale degree in order to demonstrate resolution in a diatonic key, but it is not a "chromatic" tonality.
+The final "Happy Birthday" version above uses every possible scale degree in order to demonstrate resolution in a diatonic key, but it is not a "chromatic" tonality.
 That example is still in G major, but it is heavily embellished using chromatic tones.

 Of particular note, the example demonstrates the importance of considering resolution when choosing which chromatic pitch to use.
 Generally, if a pitch is raised, it should resolve upward; if a pitch is lowered, it should resolve downward.
 For example, `li` and `te` are enharmonically equivalent, but they function differently because their accidentals imply specific resolutions. `Li` should resolve to `ti`, but `te` should resolve to `la`.
 This is not only important in simplifying notation for harmonic analysis, but it also makes it easier for performers when reading heavily chromatic music.